mezla/cs162-project1/pintos/design/project1.md

      3> load_avg = (59/60) * load_avg + (1/60) * ready_threads
          (load_avg was initialized to 0 at boot and recalculated once per second)
     ```

+   * *int thread_get_load_avg(void)*: Returns 100 times the current system load average, rounded to the nearest integer.

+   * *int thread_get_effective_priority(struct thread *t)*: Return original priority, ignore dirty flag.

+   * *init_thread*:
+      - Ingore the priority argument
+      - The initial thread starts with a nice value of zero.
+      - Other threads start with a nice value inherited from their parent thread.
+      - Cet a recent CPU value of zero
+      - !!
+Don't add thread, add it in unblock(): Calculate new thread's priority and add new thread to the multi-level thread queue
+      - Update ready_thread

+   * *thread_set_priority*: ingore the priority argument.

+   * *thread_get_priority*: return the thread's current priority as set by the scheduler.

+   * *void thread_init (void)*:
+      - initialize load average to 0
+      - initialize ready queues
+      - initialize ready threads number to 0

+   * *thread_tick*: add soem code
+      - Thread priority is recalculated once every fourth clock tick
+      - Once per second(timer_ticks() % TIMER_FREQ == 0), the value of recent cpu is recalculated for every thread

+   * *next_thread_to_run*:
+      - Choose a thread from the highest-priority non-empty queue
+      - If the highest-priority queue, contains multiple threads, then they run in "round robin" order.
+      - Update ready_thread

+   * *thread_block*:   update ready_threads
+   * *thread_unblock*:
+      - set thread's status to READY
+      - add thread to appropriate ready queue according to priority
+      - update ready_threads

+   * *thread_schedule_tail*: decrease ready_threads by 1 for that previous running thread is dying
+   * *thread_yield*: push back current thread into ready queue